 Are you constantly looking for ways to make subtle improvements in your life?
 When you discover some new way to improve your thinking or perception, are you quick to apply what you’ve learned?
 When you compare where you are today to where you were a year or two ago, can you see improvement?

 In all likelihood, that’s exactly the kind of person you are.
 Why do I say that?
-Because you’re here.
-The only reason people read this blog is because they have a progressive attitude toward personal growth.
+Because you are here.
+The only reason people read my articles or hire me as a coach is because they have a progressive attitude toward their own personal development.
 That being the case, I have a question for you.
 What areas of your life would you like to focus on improving?

 Targeting specific areas for improvement